Quiz on The Rise and Fall of the Roman Empire

 Ans. (a)

-Which Roman emperor, having seen a vision, tolerated Christians, became attached to the faith, and began the union between the Church and the Empire?
+Which emperor, having seen a vision, tolerated Christians, became attached to the faith, and began the union between the Church and the Empire?

 (a) Pontius Pilate